Hardening Off Seedlings: Toughen Up Your Babies for the Real World

 Starting seeds

-The first time you go outside in the bright sunshine after being cooped up inside during winter, what happens?
-The clothing you wear inside isn’t the same for spending a day outdoors, so you'll probably be dressed differently.
-You might feel too cold or too hot after being used to room temperature for so long.
+What happens the first time you go outside in the bright sunshine after being cooped up inside during winter?
+Your clothing may not be right.
+You might feel too cold or hot after being used to room temperature for so long.
 Maybe the sun will dazzle your eyes, the wind might chap your lips and skin, and you might even get a sunburn if you stay out too long.
 Now, think about how much harder that process might be for a plant.

 Indoors, gentle lights go on and off on a regular schedule, and even the brightest lights never have the harsh glare of full sunshine.
 Water comes in the form of a gentle drizzle or mist, never from a rainstorm.
 Inside air is static, with almost no breeze or wind at all.

-Hardening off is the process of gradually exposing your plants to the outside to get them ready for their new home in your garden.
+Hardening off is the process of gradually exposing your plants to the outdoor conditions to get them ready for their new home in your garden.

-It helps prevent your plants from being damaged or even killed by sunburn, wind damage, or shock.
+This critical step helps prevent transplant shock.
+Baby plants can be damaged or even killed by sunburn, wind damage, or shock.
 It's vital that you take the time to prepare your plants for their new home outside before transplanting them.
 Luckily for you, hardening off is a simple process.

 How to Harden Off Seedlings